Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

 The GET and POST endpoints are equivalent but POST also accepts form-encoded data.

-Subreddits that are banned or private will be included.
+Subreddits that are banned or private *will* be included.

 Returns an object with one field, `names`, which is an array of subreddit names.

-.. csv-table:: URL Params
+.. csv-table:: URL Params / Form Data
    :header: "Field","Type (hint)","Description"
    :escape: \